-The Ohio Department. of Education (ODE) annually issues school and district report cards.
-The ODE does not mail the report cards to parents' homes.
-The information will be available on the ODE website www.ode.state.oh.us.
-The interactive Local Report Cards are typically made available to the public by ODE in late August or early September of each school year for the prior school year.
+The Ohio Department. of Education and Workforce (ODEW) annually issues school and district report cards.
+The ODEW does not mail the report cards to parents' homes.
+District and School Local Report Cards are available on the ODEW website www.ode.state.oh.us.
+The interactive Local Report Cards are typically made available to the public by ODE in September of each school year for the prior school year.